smearle/gym-city/README.md

+# Video Games as a Testbed for Open-Ended Phenomena

+TODO

+Run `python extinction_eval.py` to run the experiments described in the paper at: https://ieee-cog.org/2021/assets/papers/paper_149.pdf

+# Using Fractal Neural Networks to Play SimCity 1 and Conway's Game of Life at Variable Scales

 The work in this repo was presented and demoed at the 2019 Experimental A.I. in Games (EXAG) workshop, an AIIDE workshop.
 You can read the paper here: http://www.exag.org/papers/EXAG_2019_paper_21.pdf

 Feel free to join the conversation surrounding this work via my [Twitter](https://twitter.com/Smearle_RH), and on [r/MachineLearning](https://www.reddit.com/r/MachineLearning/comments/d346e9/r_using_fractal_neural_networks_to_play_simcity_1/).